Skip to main content

 Master's Project and Report ( Nonthesis students)

-To satisfy this requirement, minimum 4 credit hours of CSCI 7200 Master’s Project must be taken, spread over two semesters.
-The CSCI 7200 course involves an applied research project under the direction of the student’s Major Professor/Project Advisor and @2nd Professor.
+To satisfy this requirement, minimum 4 credit hours of CSCI 7200 (2-6 credit hours; repeatable up to 12 credit hours) Master’s Project must be taken, spread over the student’s two semesters.
+The CSCI 7200 course involves an applied research project under the direction of the student’s Major Professor/Project Advisor and 2nd Professor to guide the student through two semesters.
 The professors for the MS Project can be: two tenured track professors, or one tenure track professor and one lecturer, from School of Computing only.
 School of Computing courtesy faculty are acceptable.
 As part of the requirements, a comprehensive report must be prepared detailing the student's procedures and findings regarding the completed project work.
-The MS project report will be uploaded into elC and submitted with the MS Project Form by email, by Reading Day in final semester of project credit completion.
-The MS Project Form must be signed by two professors, with the final grade (S/U) and submitted by email to Graduate Coordinators at cs-grad-coordinator@uga.edu by Reading Day of final project completion.
+The completed final MS project comprehensive report and the final MS project form with signatures of both professors, with project grade will be both uploaded into eLearning Commons (eLC) by the second semester of the MS project.
+The final project grade is S/U.

 Student Learning Outcomes